beliu/RoboND_P1_Search_and_Map/writeup_template.md

 ![Image Output of process_image()][image1]

 ### Autonomous Navigation and Mapping
+#### In the following section, I describe how to take Rover telemetry to guide the Rover to autonomously navigate the world map.
+The scripts below take Rover visual input and telemetry to udpate its internal state and allow it to make decisions on how to travel the map.
+The Rover's internal state itself is implemented as a Python Class that is updated by the functions I explain below.
 #### 1. I will describe the `perception_step()` (at the bottom of the `perception.py` script) and `decision_step()` (in `decision.py`) functions in the autonomous mapping scripts.
 **perception_step**

 First, I updated the `color_thresh()` function in this script from lines 6 to 27.
 I added the extra parameter for detection that I explained previously in the Training portion.
 From there, I set fixed points in front of the rover's field-of-vision and fixed points in a top-down image to feed into the perspective transform (see line 93 to 104).
 Then, I apply `color_thresh()` three times, one for finding ground, one for obstacles, and one for rocks.
 For ground, I chose the threshold values `(160, 160, 160)` so that the pixel values need to be above these values to be considered ground.
 For obstacles, I chose the threshold values `(140, 140, 140)` so that the pixel vlaues need to be below these values.
 The treshold values for rocks are hard-coded into `color_thresh()` and the user does not need to supply them.
 After this, I create a 3-channel image where the obstacles are the red layer, the rocks are the green, and the ground are the blue.
 I then combine this color-threshold image with the warped image so that we can see which portions of the map are detected as obstacle, rock, or ground.
 All these steps are done in lines 106 to 115.